paulohenriqu/gopass-test/README.md

     gpg --keyserver keyserver.ubuntu.com --recv-keys 04CE38DA9A9E0A3F

- - Add the key to the Gopass store:
+ - Add the key to the gopass store:

     gopass recipients add email@pm.me